Warlocks Motorcycle Club (Pennsylvania): New Jersey

+In June 2010, a confrontation took place between members of the Warlocks and the Pagans when Warlock bikers wearing their club "colors" entered a bar in Gloucester City where Pagan bikers were among the patrons.

+Pennsylvania

+The Warlocks and the Pagans are the two primary motorcycle gangs in Pennsylvania.
+The club has five chapters in the state.

 In December 1988, individuals associated with the Warlocks kidnapped the then Breed chapter president Craig "Coyote" Gudkneckt in retaliation for several Warlock members being jumped by Breed members in a Bensalem bar.
 Gudkneckt was taken to the home of a Warlock where he was tied up, beaten and pistol-whipped.
 Gudkneckt escaped.